Isotta Fraschini Tipo KM

-The Isotta Fraschini Tipo KM is a luxury car produced between 1910-1914 in Italy.
+The Isotta Fraschini Tipo KM is a luxury car produced between 1910 and 1914 in Italy.
 Only 50 were built.
 Many of those 50 examples were exported to the United States, where the company had a branch on New York's Broadway.

 The KM was introduced in Paris in 1910.
 It was one of the most powerful cars at that time.
 It has a 10.6 litre engine, with power transferred via chain.
 It has brakes on all four wheels, and a system developed by Oreste Fraschini allows for using front or rear brakes individually.

 There were two engine options -Italian 100/120 hp or American 140 hp, top speed 130 km/h or 160 km/h with the American option being more powerful.

 Engine

-The engine was an advanced single overhead camshaft four, benefiting company’s experience in the new technology of aeroengine design and manufacture, with bi-block cylinders, four big valves per cylinder and lightweight construction.
-The engine of the Tipo KM, developed 120 hp at 1600 rpm, had a bore and stroke of 130 x2 00mm (5.12x7.87 in), liberally-drilled pistons of the finest BND Derihon steel that weighed less than 32 ounces (907 grams) and tubular BND conrods 16 in long that tipped the scales at just 7 lb (3,1 kg).
+The engine was an advanced single overhead camshaft four, benefiting company's experience in the new technology of aeroengine design and manufacture, with bi-block cylinders, four big valves per cylinder and lightweight construction.
+The engine of the Tipo KM, developed 120 hp at 1600 rpm, had a bore and stroke of 130 x 200mm (5.12x7.87 in), liberally-drilled pistons of the finest BND Derihon steel that weighed less than 32 ounces (907 grams) and tubular BND conrods 16 in long that tipped the scales at just 7 lb (3,1 kg).

 Performance

 Pioneer motor racer Charles Jarrott named the 100-hp Isotta Fraschini as ‘tops’ of the pre-1914 sports cars.
-Performance was in keeping with the price demanded: in 1913 the famed racing driver Ray Gilhooley lapped the Indianapolis Brickyard oval in 1 minute 52 seconds, six seconds faster than the average of that year’s “500” winner, at the wheel of a stock-bodied 1912 Tipo KM complete with windshield, spare tires and fenders, and with four passengers aboard.
+Performance was in keeping with the price demanded: in 1913 the famed racing driver Ray Gilhooley lapped the Indianapolis Brickyard oval in 1 minute 52 seconds, six seconds faster than the average of that year's “500” winner, at the wheel of a stock-bodied 1912 Tipo KM complete with windshield, spare tires and fenders, and with four passengers aboard.